JasonKessler/scattertext/README.md

   publisher = {Association for Computational Linguistics}, }
 ```

+## What's new
+In version 0.0.28, we added:

+A number of new term scoring approaches including `RelativeEntropy` (a direct implementation of Frankhauser et al. (2014)),
+`ZScores` (an implementation of

+## Style Guide
+The name of this project is Scattertext.
+"Scattertext" is written as a single word
+and should be capitalized.
+When used in Python, the package `scattertext` should be defined
+to the name `st`.

 ## Overview

 This is a tool that's intended for visualizing what words and phrases